ron2015schmitt/PCBLayoutReviewForOrCADCadence/README.md

 ## INSTALLTION

 1. copy `PCBReview.il` to the `C:\Cadence\setup\skill` folder.
 This is the Skill script.
 2. merge `allegro.ilinit` with the file of the same name in `is C:\Cadence\VERSION\pcbenv` folder, or copy if none exists.
-This file loads all the scripts in the `C:\Cadence\setup\skill` folder initialization of OrCAD Layout.  (`allegro.ilinit` is the initialization fiel for OrCAD Layout.)
+This file loads all the scripts in the `C:\Cadence\setup\skill` folder during initialization of the OrCAD Layout application.  (`allegro.ilinit` is the initialization fiel for OrCAD Layout.)

-## POPUP WINDOW
+## USAGE

+1. Type `PCBReview` at the command prompt.
+2. The modifications to the DISPLAY layers describe above will take place.
+3. Afterward completion, the following popup window will appear which allows control of the colors and other display features.

 ![Screen shot of popup window](screenshot.png)

 ## EXAMPLE RESULT